pietro-nardelli/sapienza-ppt-template/README.md

 ---

-I would like to thanks to Sapienza NLP Group from which I took the initial inspiration :bow:.
+I would like to thank Sapienza NLP Group from which I took the initial inspiration :bow:.